Skip to main content

 The ADA includes a “safe harbor” that permits employers to conduct medical examinations within the context of a bona fide benefit plan.
 The EEOC’s proposed regulations have attempted to clarify how this applies to wellness programs.

-This creates a critical distinction ∞ a standalone wellness program offering a health risk assessment might be limited to a de minimis incentive, while the same assessment offered as part of a could offer a much larger one.
+This creates a critical distinction ∞ a standalone wellness program offering a health risk assessment might be limited to a de minimis incentive, while the same assessment offered as part of a group health plan could offer a much larger one.
 This distinction is legally complex and depends heavily on the specific structure of the program.

 The regulatory landscape distinguishes between wellness programs based on their structure, leading to different incentive limits under HIPAA and the ADA.